-Who Is Andrea Constand, Bill Cosby’s Accuser?
+Andrea Constand, the Woman Bill Cosby Sexually Assaulted in 2004, Recalls the Traumatizing Abuse

 His plan was to “meet her” and then “perhaps to have some moments with her that would have to do with some sort of friendship,” he said.

-Cosby later allegedly contacted her at her Temple office to “discuss business-related matters,” according to the probable cause affidavit used to arrest Cosby in 2015 on three counts of aggravated indecent assault, for which he currently faces charges.
+Cosby later allegedly contacted Constand at her Temple office to “discuss business-related matters,” according to the probable cause affidavit used to arrest Cosby in 2015 on three counts of aggravated indecent assault, for which he was convicted in April.

-According to Donna Motsinger, one of the original “Jane Does” who came forward in Constand’s 2005 civil suit and has since befriended Constand, told PEOPLE on Thursday that Constand was “ready, prepared” to testify.
-Motsinger adds, “She has no anxiety and is positive, as always.”
+Donna Motsinger, one of the original “Jane Does” who came forward in Constand’s 2005 civil suit and has since befriended Constand, told PEOPLE that Constand was “ready, prepared” to testify.

-For the next 14 months, Cosby, who was 35 years her senior, nurtured their relationship by “inviting her to my house, talking to her about personal situations dealing with her life, growth, education, access and thoughts to how to acquire a more aggressive attitude, protecting oneself in business,” he said.
+For the next 14 months, Cosby, who was 35 years Constand’s senior, nurtured their relationship by “inviting her to my house, talking to her about personal situations dealing with her life, growth, education, access and thoughts to how to acquire a more aggressive attitude, protecting oneself in business,” he said in his deposition.

-Then, in January 2004, Constand said Cosby invited her to his Elkins Park mansion to discuss her career plans, both agree in separate statements to investigators.
+Then, in January 2004, Constand said Cosby invited her to his home to discuss her career plans, both agreed in separate statements to investigators.

-On three prior occasions, Cosby says he made romantic advances that she did not rebuff, while Constand says she did indeed rebuff them, according to the probable cause affidavit.
+On three prior occasions, Cosby said he made romantic advances that Constand did not rebuff, while she said she did indeed rebuff them, according to the probable cause affidavit.

-On that night in January 2004, Cosby says he gave her some Benadryl to help her relax.
-Constand says he told her that it was herbal medication.
-He says that what happened next between them sexually that evening was consensual.
+On that night in January 2004, Cosby said he gave her some Benadryl to help her relax.
+Constand said he told her that it was herbal medication.
+He maintained that what happened next between them sexually that evening was consensual.

-She says that whatever he gave her left her so incapacitated she couldn’t speak or move while Cosby was “fondling her breasts, put his hand in her pants… penetrated her vagina with his fingers” and “took her right hand and placed it on his penis,” according to the arrest affidavit.
+But she said that whatever he gave her left her so incapacitated she couldn’t speak or move while Cosby was “fondling her breasts, put his hand in her pants … penetrated her vagina with his fingers” and “took her right hand and placed it on his penis,” according to the arrest affidavit.

 Constand, who is gay and was in a relationship with a woman at the time, told investigators she had “no interest whatsoever” in a romantic relationship with him, but had viewed Cosby as a “mentor” and felt they had a “sincere friendship.”

-For most of the next year after the alleged assault, Constand struggled with nightmares, sometimes screaming in her sleep, according to her mother, Gianna Constand.
+For most of the next year after the assault, Constand struggled with nightmares, sometimes screaming in her sleep, according to her mother, Gianna Constand.

 “There was a change in her daughter’s personality and she’d isolated herself from her friends,” according to the affidavit.
 “Mrs. Constand attempted to find out from her daughter what was wrong with her but the victim simply did not answer.”

-“I had a flashback,” Andrea told police, explaining why she alerted her mother, according to a copy of her entire Jan.
+“I had a flashback,” she said to police, explaining why she alerted her mom, according to a copy of her entire Jan.
 22, 2005 statement to a Montgomery County, Pennsylvania, detective and a Cheltenham Police Department detective.

-“I just called my mom and said, ‘I need to tell you about something that happened to me,'” Andrea told the detectives.
+“I just called my mom and said, ‘I need to tell you about something that happened to me,’ ” Andrea told the detectives.
 “I said something happened a while back.
 I said it involved Mr. Cosby.”

 “I said, ‘One night around this time last year I was invited to Mr. Cosby’s house and he gave me pills and he sexually violated me without me consenting,’ ” she said.

-Note: Editor’s note: This story was first published on June 13, 2017.
-On Tuesday, Bill Cosby was sentenced to three to 10 years in prison after being convicted in the spring of sexually assaulting former Temple University employee Andrea Constand.